rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: Let's be clear, it's not Istvan who approves: it's the executive committee.
 It's "us" because it's got members of our own companies on it.

 JF: We have a CoC, which most people agree are good aspirational goals.
 But we're asking what enforcement looks like?
-Is there a minimal agreement that when there's a violation that there's a set of people get notified.
+Is there a minimal agreement that when there's a violation that there's a set of people get notified?

 DH: It seems like we're being sloppy about what "enforcement" means to different people here.
 What's the meaning here?
 If the meaning is, literally, that there is a group of people who will meet and decide what to do...if that's a good starting point or if people think that's not enough of a starting point...
 I hypothesize that there is a set of people who review complaints—might be acceptable to everybody.